firstdraft/guides/installing-ruby-and-rails-on-windows.md

      ![](/assets/confirm_environment_variable.png)

+Quit and restart your Command Prompt with Ruby on Rails, if you have one open.
 That's it!
-Restart your Command Prompt with Ruby on Rails, if you have one open.

 ## Node.js